-The preparation of financial statements in accordance with IFRSs requires management to make judgements, estimates and assumptions that affect the application of accounting policies and reported amounts of assets, liabilities, income and expenses.
+The preparation of financial statements in conformity with IFRSs requires management to make judgements, estimates and assumptions that affect the application of accounting policies and reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.

 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.
+Revisions to accounting estimates are recognised in the year in which the estimates are revised and in any future periods affected.

-Key estimates and judgements used in preparing these financial statements primarily include the assessment of impairment of the available-for-sale financial asset as disclosed in note 12.
+Key estimates and judgements used in preparing these financial statements primarily include the assessment of impairment and the determination of the fair value of the available-for-sale financial asset based on the traded price of the Perpetual Capital Notes as disclosed in note 12.